learning-at-home/hivemind/docs/user/quickstart.md

 [2020/08/26 13:15:06.510][INFO][server.create:166] Server started at 0.0.0.0:40089
 [2020/08/26 13:15:06.510][INFO][server.create:167] Got 10 active experts of type ffn: ['expert.113', 'expert.149', 'expert.185', 'expert.189', 'expert.191', 'expert.196', 'expert.225', 'expert.227', 'expert.36', 'expert.58']
 ```

 </details>

-Here and below, if you are running on a different machine, replace `localhost:1338` with your original server's
+Here and below, if you are running on a different machine, replace `localhost:1338` with your original server's public
-public IP address (e.g. `12.34.56.78:1338`).
+IP address (e.g. `12.34.56.78:1338`).
 Hivemind supports both ipv4 and ipv6 protocols and uses the same notation
 as [gRPC](https://grpc.io/docs/languages/python/basics/#starting-the-server).

-#### Run the experts
+## Train the experts

 Now let's put these experts to work.
 Create a python console (or a jupyter) and run:

 ```python
 import torch
 import hivemind